-Horizon Power’s dispersed population, and generally high cost to supply has required the utility to think differently about how it delivers power within a variety of conditions and to a range of customers, many of whom are isolated.
+Horizon Power, Western Australia’s regional and remote power provider, services customers across 2.3 million square kilometres, including some of the most isolated communities in the world.
+The dispersed population and generally high cost to supply has required the utility to think differently about how it delivers power within a variety of conditions and to a range of customers, many of whom are isolated.

 Aging infrastructure identified on distribution spur lines supplying customers east of Esperance presented an opportunity for the utility to prove the commercial viability of Stand-Alone Power System (SAPS) as a utility grade alternative power solution to poles and wires.